specflare/specflare.github.io/_posts/2021-02-23-Kubernetes-commands-cheatsheet.md

 date: February 23, 2021
 layout: single
 classes: wide
-excerpt: "This is a curated list of Kubernetes (kubectl) commands that are most frequently used."
+excerpt: "A curated list of Kubernetes (kubectl) commands that are most frequently used."
 ---

 This is intended to be a curated list of the most often used Kubernetes (kubectl) commands.